peterwilliams97/repeats/README.md

 Therefore

 * The length of each vector of offsets decreases as m increases

-(There is some implementation-dependent overhead required for tracking each vector of offsets.
-'number of valid substrings x cost of storing each vector of offsets'.
+(There is some implementation-dependent overhead required for tracking each vector of offsets: number of valid substrings x cost of storing each vector of offsets.
 We will ignore this for now.)

-The growth in processing time with the length of the substrings being checked depends on how long it takes to construct the c++ vectors of offsets of all valid length `m + 1` substrings from the vectors of offsets of all valid length `m` substrings.
+The growth in processing time with `m` depends on how long it takes to construct the vector of offsets of valid length `m + 1` substrings from the vector of offsets of valid length `m` substrings.

 We construct the vectors of offsets of the length `m + 1` substrings from the vectors of offsets of the length `m` substrings by